jmar777/node-async-router/README.md

 ### Overview

 node-async-router is a thin wrapper around the [router](https://github.com/pillarjs/router) module.
-Aside from monkey-patching in support for async functions as middleware, it retains 100% compatible with its preexisting API (the bulk of the work is still actually done by the wrapped router module).
+Aside from adding support for async functions as middleware, it retains 100% compatibility with the preexisting router API (the bulk of the work is still actually done by the wrapped router module).

 ### Features